7 Best Air Fryers Under $100 – Buyer’s Guide 2026

 How long does an air fryer last?

-Most air fryers last 2–4 years with regular use.
-The nonstick basket coating is usually the first thing to wear out.
-Models with ceramic-coated baskets (like the Ninja AF161) tend to hold up longer than standard nonstick.
+Most budget air fryers last 2-4 years with regular use.
+The nonstick basket coating typically wears out first.
+Models with ceramic-coated baskets like the Ninja AF161 tend to last longer than standard nonstick.
+Hand washing the basket instead of using the dishwasher extends its lifespan.

-Cosori Pro LE vs. Ninja AF161 — which is better?
+Cosori Pro LE vs. Ninja AF161 – which air fryer is better?

-The Cosori Pro LE is better for everyday cooking with its app integration and 9 presets at a lower price ($75).
-The Ninja AF161 is better for high-heat cooking with its 450°F max temperature and ceramic basket.
-Choose Cosori for versatility, Ninja for maximum crispiness.
+The Cosori Pro LE is better for everyday versatility with its app, 9 presets, and lower $75 price.
+The Ninja AF161 is better for high-heat cooking with its 450 degree max temperature and ceramic-coated basket.
+Choose Cosori for features and value, Ninja for maximum crispiness and durability.